-Mithras was a Persian god whose cult became very popular throughout the Roman empire, spread largely by soldiers.
-Shrines dedicated to Mithras have been found at sites as far apart as Hadrian’s Wall in northern Britain and Dura Europos on the Euphrates in Syria.
-This plaque may well have decorated the wall of such a mithraeum (place of worship).
+The cult of Mithras was very popular throughout the Roman Empire and was followed especially by soldiers.
+It was one of several eastern cults that spread rapidly as a result of the pax Romana (Roman peace); others included the worship of Jupiter Dolichenus, Manichaeism and, of course, Christianity.
+Shrines dedicated to Mithras have been found at sites as far apart as Hadrian’s Wall in northern Britain and Dura Europos on the River Euphrates in Syria.
+This plaque may well have decorated the wall of such a Mithraeum (place of worship).
 Busts of Sol (the Sun) and Luna (the Moon) watch over the ritual scene of Mithras slaying the bull, aided by a dog, snake, and scorpion.